Nicolas-Tietz/NewYorkTimesClone/README.md

 ## About the Project

-The project is a clone of the New York Times homepage created to learn more about React.
+The project is a clone of the New York Times homepage created to learn more about React and APIs.

 The homepage contains news fetched using their public API's.